Skip to content

 Native Node Integration

-@libraz/formulon-native is a Node.js N-API addon.
-It exposes a subset of the WASM package shape while running as a native binary, so it avoids both the WASM heap-copy overhead and the cross-origin isolation requirements that the browser path carries.
+The Native Node package in packages/npm-native is a Node.js N-API addon.
+It exposes the same Workbook shape as the WASM package while running as a native binary, so it avoids both the WASM heap-copy overhead and the browser-only cross-origin isolation requirements.

 Glossary: N-API